-The group picnic area is available on a reservation basis.
+The group picnic area is available on a reservation basis, except on holiday weekends when no reservations or large groups are allowed.
 Group size is limited to a maximum of 150 people.
-The reservation fee for the Armstrong Group Picnic Area is $225.00 plus a $25.00 non-refundable permit review fee.
-Contact Liz Beale at (707) 865-2394 or firstname.lastname@example.org for information about pricing for weddings and other special events in the park.
-There is no electrical service in the picnic area - AMPLIFIED MUSIC AND GENERATORS ARE PROHIBITED.
+The reservation fee for the Armstrong Group Picnic Area is $225.00 for groups less than 75 people and $300.00 for groups having 76 to 150 people.
+There is also a $25.00 permit review fee.
+There is no electrical service in the picnic area – (Amplified music and generators are not allowed.)
+Contact Liz Beale at (707) 865-2394 or firstname.lastname@example.org for information about pricing for wedding and other special events in the park.

 We offer the beautiful group picnic area for your wedding ceremony and reception venue.
 Located within spectacular Armstrong Redwoods State Natural Reserve, this location can accommodate up to 150 guests and approximately 40 vehicles.
 The site offers nine large picnic tables, several smaller picnic tables, a large raised BBQ grill and 2 standard BBQ grills, water fountain and nearby restroom facilities.
 The site is handicap accessible.
 No amplified music, generators or electrical hookups are available or allowed.
 Reservations for this popular facility are accepted anytime after December 15th for the following year.
 This is a popular facility and we recommend booking early!
 To reserve the group picnic area for your wedding or reception, please contact Liz Beale at our district office for more information (707) 865-2394 or email@example.com

 Easy 1 Mile: Take the Pioneer Trail from the park entrance to the Armstrong Tree and Forest Theater, returning via the same route.